abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 Make sure you've read over [Part 1 of this tutorial](http://blog.amandafalke.com/tutorials/2017/04/12/intro-to-modern-javascript-for-cpp-developers.html).
 Currently, this post "Part 2" is definitively a "work in progress."

+## Functional programming : deterministic, predictable code
+`TODO`: Complete this section.

-## TODO: Immutability
+### Immutability
-Discuss why immutability is important

-There are two ways to change data: update (mutate) existing variables, or create a new copy of the data.
+> There are two ways to change data: update (mutate) existing data, or create a new/updated copy of the data.

-TODO
+>> When we change existing data, side effects (bad things) can occur.

+#### Pure Functions
+In [Eric Elliot](https://medium.com/@_ericelliott)'s functional programming tutorials on Medium, one of the first things he mentions in his [Pure Functions tutorial](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) is how objects are passed into functions in JS **by reference** (and primitives are passed in by value).

+If we mutate that object inside of that function, it will mutate the original object *at its original memory location*.
+That causes **side effects** which are unknown when we ("we" meaning, flow of execution control) are operating within the context of the function that brings that object in as a parameter.

+`TODO`: Finish

 ## Map, Filter, Reduce